franciscobonand/seq-matrix/README.md

 > Known issue: For matrices 9x9 or bigger, two repetitons in the same line are only counted once.
 > Example: "DDDDHDDDD" isn't enought for the sequence to be considered valid.

+## Performance

+To measure the performance of the application locally, the load testing tool [k6](https://k6.io/docs/) was used.

+To run the tests yourself, pull the Docker Image (`docker pull grafana/k6`) and run `make run-loadtest`.
+The test cases can be changed by editing the file `loadtest/script.js`.

+### GET /stats

+For this endpoint, the test was executed with 50 virtual users and lasted 30 seconds:

+- 1500 requests were made
+  - Approx. 50 req/s
+- 0 errors occured
+- Average response time of 20ms

+### POST /sequence

+For this endpoint, the test was executed with 50 virtual users and lasted 30 seconds:

+- 1500 requests were made
+  - Approx. 50 req/s
+- 0 errors occured
+- Average response time of 4ms

+### Possible improvement

+As seen in the load tests, validating and storing sequences in a database is quite faster than getting the report of previous analyzed sequences.

+If this application is used in a context which the GET requests are largely more common than the POST ones, it'd be interesting to deploy a cache mechanism, such as Redis, alongside the application to improve the response time of the GET requests.